Install locally on kind

 Helm 3.2.0+

-If you don’t have Helm version 3.2.0+ installed, refer to the Helm documentation.
+If you don’t have Helm version 3.2.0+ installed, install.
+For details, see the Helm documentation.

 kubectl